ZadokJoshua/HackerRank/README.md

 Hello 🌍 \
-This repository contains my submissions to Hackerrank.
+This GitHub repository contains my submissions to Hackerrank.